uhasker/getting-things-done-in-next-js/src/chapter2/01-why-typescript.md

 });
 ```

-If we pass an object that lacks some of the expected properties and run _type checks_ (more on that later) we will get an error long before the bad code can make it anywhere near production.
+If we would pass an object that lacks some of the expected properties and run _type checks_ (more on that later) we will get an error long before the bad code can make it anywhere near production.
 Even better - your editor will be able to show you that you might have a problem during development:

 ```ts